What You Need to Know About GLP-1 Medications: Part 2

 That’s really the million dollar central question.
 Our bodies are supposed to be designed to work perfectly.
 So what broke that made so many of us obese?
 As we noted in Part 1, a massive genetic shift causing a population-wide GLP-1 deficiency is not plausible.
 Evolution doesn’t work that fast.
 It must be something in the environment.

-The amount of GLP-1 made and released is also predicated on the body’s assumption that it is consuming normal foods with normal signal patterns.
+The amount of GLP-1 we make and release naturally is also predicated on the body’s assumption that we are consuming normal foods with normal signal patterns.
 Like apples, beans and chicken.
 The system is not prepared for “foods” like Cheetos that are purposely designed to scramble those signals.
-So people may be experiencing an “artificial” GLP-1 deficiency because even normal levels are no match against foods deliberately formulated to reduce GLP-1 efficacy.
+So even normal levels of GLP-1 are no match against foods deliberately formulated to reduce GLP-1 efficacy.

-This is why Ozempic, Wegovy, Mounjaro and Zepbound work for weight loss.
+This is why Ozempic®, Wegovy®, Mounjaro® and Zepbound® work for weight loss.
 They simply overwhelm the enemy.
-And that shock and awe is required in the first place because our natural defense against weight gain is no match for a food environment designed to make us eat counterproductive foods we endlessly crave.
+And that shock and awe is required in the first place because our natural defense against blood sugar abnormalities and weight gain has been outmaneuvered by a food environment designed to make us eat counterproductive foods we endlessly crave - and can't get enough of.

-Next week we will discuss the long-term health implications and potential side effects of using these medications.
+Next week we will discuss the long-term health implications of using these medications.

 Tested & Proven Results.